steinwurf/kodo-ns3-examples/README.rst

 repository.
 Currently we have the following examples:

-* ``wifi_broadcast``: This example consists on broadcasting packets with RLNC on a single transmitter receiver pair with an IEEE 802.11b WiFi channel.
+* ``wifi_broadcast``: This example consists on broadcasting packets with RLNC to N receivers with an IEEE 802.11b WiFi channel.
 * ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to N receivers with the same erasure channel.
 * ``encoder_recoder_decoder``: This example shows the gain of RLNC with recoding